MedicalReg/CPRNet-main/readme.md

   * Tensorflow 1.14.0

 # To be done
 The paper is under review.
-More details will be updated.
 In addition, we are developing a registration toolbox to deploy the liver and brain registration on the web.

 # Acknowledgement